padmanabhapsimha/TrajOpt_DE/README.md

 # TrajOpt_DE
+SOME PARTS OF THE CODE ARE RATHER DEVOID OF DOCUMENTATION..
+READ THE INDIVIDUAL README FILES FOR INPUTS.
+EDIT THE MAKEFILE TO POINT TO THE ACTUAL LOCATION OF THE BOOST LIBRARY IN THE SYSTEM.
+SPECIFICALLY THE $(INC) THINGY.
+SORRY FOR SHOUTING..!!
+THE ACTUAL README FOLLOWS THIS.
+# Actual readme stuff - maybe
 Spacecraft trajectory optimization using differential evolution (DE).
 At the heart of this code lies a multiple thread capable differential evolution based optimizer.
 Coarse grain parallelized by decomposition of initial population.